timothyekl/CSSE491-Mesh-Labs/README.md

 # CSSE491 (Mesh Networking) Labs

-This folder contains the revised labs for CSSE376 as of spring quarter 2012.
+This folder contains the revised labs for CSSE491 (Mesh Networking) as of spring quarter 2012.
 All labs were created by Tim Ekl.

 These labs require: